 (National Curriculum in England 2013)

-As one of the specialisms at Derby Cathedral School, Mathematics plays a pivotal role in our curriculum and underpins many of the other disciplines.
+Mathematics plays a pivotal role in our curriculum and underpins many of the other disciplines.
 We work closely with all departments to ensure consistency and enable the pupils to apply their mathematical skills successfully.
 The Mathematics Curriculum at Derby Cathedral School inspires teachers to mould young people into logical thinkers, able problem solvers and lifelong mathematicians.
 The lessons are carefully and collaboratively planned to promote and maintain interest, curiosity and enjoyment in the learning of Mathematics.

 We believe that Mathematics is an essential part of everyday life, from basic arithmetic skills to complex data analysis, from simple problem solving to the use of calculus in mathematical models.
 On our doorstep, we have industries such as Rolls Royce, Toyota and JCB for whom Mathematics is vital to their success.
 We are committed to preparing our pupils to be successful in whatever future they choose and GCSE and Post -16 courses are chosen to allow all learners to succeed and to support their paths after Derby Cathedral School.